balbasty/computational-anatomy-notes/README.md

 - Underscores (`_`) are used both in Tex formulas (to indicate underscripts: `x_i`) and in Markdown (to indicate emphasis: `_important_`).
 It is thus advised to rather use asteriks (`*`) rather than underscores to indicate emphasis in Markdown (`*important*`).
 - Use double dollars (`$$x = 0$$`) around displayed (*i.e.*, centered) equations and single dollars (`$x = 0$`) around inine equations.
 - As a result, avoid using dollars in your text!
 If it is necessary, you should escape them (`\$`).
+- Avoid using a veritcal bar (`|`) in math mode.
+This is quite annoying as it is needed for KL divergences and (some) conditional probabilities.
+I haven't find a solution yet.

 ## How to add pages